jdecaron/c19coalition/_organizations/masks4all.md

 ---
 layout: organization
 name: "#Masks4All"
-description: \#Masks4All is a grassroots movement to get people to follow the overwhelming scientific evidence that shows we need to wear homemade masks in public to slow COVID-19.
-Visit the site to find out how to make masks, learn about the science, and please share to save lives.
+description: \#Masks4All is a 501c(3) non-profit project that works with a volunteer group of scientists to establish and communicate evidence on the efficacy of community mask wearing to slow the spread of COVID-19.
+  Masks4All.co was involved with the first and largest evidence review of community mask wearing, and helped organize a letter to all U.S. governors from over 100 prominent scientists urging mask requirements in all U.S. states.
+Masks4All is committed to continuing to collate and share the best available scientific evidence, and to communicating it to decision makers and the public as effectively as possible.
 type:
   - provide-data
-structure: volunteer
+structure: nonprofit
 location: Nationwide
 is_member: true
 show_on_home_page: true